javalent/fantasy-statblocks/CONTRIBUTING.md

 - Do you think there is a section that you want to expand on?
 - Do you want to add a funny note, a song or a sarcastic vibe?

 Create a [[Github Policies|Github Issue]] in the appropriate documentation repository stating what you think should change.
-If you are creating an Issue on how you would like to contribute, please include two sample paragraphs of your writing.
+If you're creating an Issue on how you would like to contribute, please include two sample paragraphs of your writing.

 - **1st Sample**: *Narrative/Storytelling Writing*.
 Much of the documentation mixes between using metaphor and analogy to explain concepts that would otherwise not be perceived as beginner-friendly.
 - **2nd Sample**: *Technical Writing*.
 In certain cases, we do revert to Technical Writing, which is formalized and micromanaged.
 When writing in this way, anyone can perform these steps and reach the result.

 Both can be freestyle.
-It could at first be a storytelling guide about how to cook, and then a very technical recipe about making a good sandwich.
+It could at first be a storytelling guide about how to cook, and then a technical recipe about making a good sandwich.
 Have fun with it.
-These samples are not a test or to judge, but an ***introduction to you***.
+These samples aren't a test or to judge, but an ***introduction to you***.
 We will never say no to help.

 ## Styleguides
 ### Commit Messages